-- Goal: To establish and implement reasonable standards for veterinary practice, investigate complaints, and enforce Chapter 801, Texas Occupations Code, to ensure that safe and effective veterinary services are delivered to the citizens of Texas. - Objective: To operate a licensure system that will assure that 100 percent of all veterinarians meet minimum licensure standards. - Strategy: Operate an effective and comprehensive veterinary licensure program to include initial licensure by examination and ongoing renewal of licenses. - Objective: To investigate all complaints received and take disciplinary action against veterinarians who have violated the law and/or Board rules; conduct a compliance program to secure voluntary compliance with the law and Board rules; and provide a peer assistance program to licensed professionals who are impaired because of chemical dependency. - Strategy: To investigate all complaints received within strategy guidelines and take disciplinary action against veterinarians who have violated the law and/or Board rules and conduct a compliance program to secure voluntary compliance with the law and Board rules. - Strategy: Identify, refer, and assist veterinarians whose practice is impaired because of chemical dependency or mental health issues.
+Goal: To establish and implement reasonable standards for veterinary practice, investigate complaints, and enforce Chapter 801, Texas Occupations Code, to ensure that safe and effective veterinary services are delivered to the citizens of Texas.

+Objective: To operate a licensure system that will assure that 100 percent of all veterinarians meet minimum licensure standards.

+Strategy: Operate an effective and comprehensive veterinary licensure program to include initial licensure by examination and ongoing renewal of licenses.

+Objective: To investigate all complaints received and take disciplinary action against veterinarians who have violated the law and/or Board rules; conduct a compliance program to secure voluntary compliance with the law and Board rules; and provide a peer assistance program to licensed professionals who are impaired because of chemical dependency.

+Strategy: To investigate all complaints received within strategy guidelines and take disciplinary action against veterinarians who have violated the law and/or Board rules and conduct a compliance program to secure voluntary compliance with the law and Board rules.

+Strategy: To conduct inspections on-site and by mail, in order to enhance compliance of licensees.

+Strategy: Identify, refer, and assist veterinarians whose practice is impaired because of chemical dependency or mental health issues.